 It is heavily frowned upon to mix up the garbage types, as the collector will most likely need to sort through it later, and you may get fined.
 This is a big part of the Japanese culture, so please be respectful and try to do the right thing.

-Living in Japan – Japanese Etiquette
+Additional Tips – Japanese Etiquette

 Japanese etiquette is pretty much a world-wide phenomenon now.
 Everyone has heard about their top-notch hospitality, their willingness to help under any circumstance, their unwillingness to let their inability to speak English get in the way of them communicating a piece of information to you – they are truly world-class.
 As you can imagine from this type of reputation, the Japanese community hold etiquette in quite high regard.
 There are a few main social rules that you need to follow, and a lot more will become evident as you navigate your way through their community.